Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Evaluation

 \section{Evaluation}

-For each task, we train a diffusion policy~\cite{chi2023diffusion} with 150 demonstrations as the base policy.
+For each task, we train a diffusion policy~\cite{chi2023diffusion} with 150$\sim$400 demonstrations as the base policy.
 We first deploy the base policy and observe its performance and failure modes.
-Next, from the same base policy, we collect 50 correction episodes with each data collection method.
+Next, from the same base policy, we collect 50$\sim$100 correction episodes with each data collection method.
 Then, we update the policy using each network updating method and training procedure.
 Finally, we deploy the updated policies and evaluate their performance under the same test cases.
-Each data \& policy combination is evaluated on each task for 20 trials.
 Details of tasks and comparisons are described below.